SOAC Majors Baseball Rules 2016

 There are 5 teams.
 For playoff purposes, a tie in the standings will be decided in the following order:

 2. If each team won a game against each other, then the scores of the 2 games will be totaled

-There will be 1 umpire per game.
+There will be 2 umpires per game when possible.
 The umpires assigned by the club are in complete charge of the games.
-The umpire has authority to:

-- Eject any players who persist in arguing a call and/or uses profane language directed at the umpire, manager, coach, or other players;
+- Eject any player or coach who persist in arguing a call and/or uses profane language directed at the umpire, manager, coach, or other players;

-- Eject any player for flagrant unsportsmanlike conduct such as fighting or throwing equipment or committing overly aggressive acts that could injure another player;
+- Eject any player or coach for flagrant unsportsmanlike conduct such as fighting or throwing equipment or committing overly aggressive acts that could injure another player;

 - Rule on the condition of the field in the event of rain or darkness, or the general playing condition of the field.

 Each league game will be 6 innings, or played to a two-hour limit.
 The 2-hour limit will only apply under the following circumstances: (2hr 30min Max)

 - When other teams are scheduled to play on that field and are waiting;